Aquaticat/Monochromatic/roadmap.md

 ### Write custom Astro Image Local Service

-## Switch to Astro Content Collections
+## DOING: Switch to Astro Content Collections

 Here are some of the reasons.
 I forgot the others.